nicolasteofilo/nicolasteofilo/README.md

 # Hello how are you? 👋
 ### My name is Nicolas
 <p>I'm a 14 year old developer, I'm short on programming and I always try to share some content...
-My current focus is on the backend with NodeJs.<p/>
+My current focus is on the frontend with ReactJs/NextJs.<p/>

 ### 🎯 Current goals
 - Improve the skills I already have and learn new ones